jonlpersson/ed-latimore/site/_posts/2020-04-06-4-things-any-leadership-philosophy-must-have.md

 Successful leaders have certain traits which enable them to polarize group energy and direct it on an objective.
 The ability to do this isn’t a matter of right or wrong.
 It's amoral power.

 Remember: both Gandhi and Hitler were effective leaders.
-The only difference was the core values they operated from and their own leadership style.
+The only difference was the core values they operated from and their own leadership style born out of a personal leadership philosophy.

 > "Who then is a leader?
 There have been countless people through history that led people but were inhumane and destructive.
 Does that still make them leaders?
 In my mind, a leader is someone who does more than just lead people.
 They have to be driven by the right motivation and make a positive impact on the people around them."
 >